agrawalrajat310/Overstock-Construct-Week-Project-Unit--2/README.md

 # Overstock-Construct-Week-Project-Unit--2

-We team of 5 members are making Project on "www.overstock.com"  under Construct Week of UNIT - 2 in MASAI FULLSTACK WEB DEVELOPMENT COURSE.
+We are a team of 5 members making Project on "www.overstock.com"  under Construct Week of UNIT - 2 in MASAI FULLSTACK WEB DEVELOPMENT COURSE.

-                                            #"Project Guidelines"
+                                            " Project Guidelines "

 # We are building mostly 5 pages :-